-- In papers and assignments: - Using someone else's ideas or words without appropriate acknowledgement.
-This includes verbatim copying of any lecture notes distributed by the instructor. - Submitting your own work in more than one course without the permission of the instructor. - Making up sources or facts. - Obtaining or providing unauthorized assistance on any assignment, including from paid or non-paid tutors. - On tests and exams: - Using or possessing unauthorized aids, including smartphones. - Looking at someone else's answers during an exam or test. - Misrepresenting your identity. - In academic work: - Falsifying institutional documents or grades. - Falsifying or altering any documentation required by the University, including (but not limited to) doctor's notes http://academicintegrity.utoronto.ca/perils-and-pitfalls and Smart Strategies http://academicintegrity.utoronto.ca/smart-strategies.
-Also, see the U of T writing support website at https://writing.utoronto.ca/.
-The term paper must be submitted for review through Turnitin (integrated with Quercus).
+- Obtaining or providing unauthorized assistance on any assignment, including from paid or non-paid tutors.

+- On tests and exams:

+- Using or possessing unauthorized aids.

+- Communicating with someone else during an exam or test.

+- Misrepresenting your identity.

+- In academic work:

+- Falsifying institutional documents or grades.

+- Falsifying or altering any documentation required by the University, including (but not limited to)

+doctor's notes